|Posted on 13 March, 2017 at 0:10|

 WHERE to start with Eddie Lynam’s season?
 The norm is to go with the beginning, isn’t it?

 “When I was standing at the parade ring on Guineas day at Newmarket I was a bit taken aback.
-He walked into the parade ring and he got applauded” - Sole Power earned more plaudits when he won a second consecutive King's Stand Stakes, this time under...Read Full Post »
+He walked into the parade ring and he got applauded” - Sole Power earned more plaudits when he won a second consecutive Ki...Read Full Post »

 WHEN Sole Power blitzed a high class field in the Nunthorpe Stakes at York’s Ebor meeting last August at the eye-popping price of 100/1, his trainer Edward Lynam was catapulted into the limelight.
 “A typical Dub” as he describes himself, he dealt with it all readily.

-Sole Power and Johnny Murtagh enter the winner's enclosure at Royal Ascot after...Read Full Post »
+Sole Power and Johnny Murtagh enter the winner's...Read Full Post »

 IN HORSE racing, breeding carries as much weight for the human protagonists as the equine ones.
 Being a Mullins, Carberry or Taaffe is like having Sadler’s Wells blood in you.